python/devguide/parser.rst

 :file:`Grammar/Python.gram` grammar file is a Python AST object (using C structures).
 This means that the actions in the grammar file generate AST objects when they succeed.
-Constructing these objects can be quite cumbersome (see themselves :ref:`AST compiler section <compiler-ast-trees>` for more information on how these objects are constructed and how they are used by the compiler) so special helper functions are used.
+Constructing these objects can be quite cumbersome (see the :ref:`AST compiler section <compiler-ast-trees>` for more information on how these objects are constructed and how they are used by the compiler) so special helper functions are used.
 These functions are declared in the :file:`Parser/pegen.h` header file and defined in the :file:`Parser/pegen.c`